 SQL Server Views Interview Questions and Answers

-In this article, I am going to discuss the most frequently asked SQL Server Views interview questions and answers.
+In this article, I am going to discuss the most frequently asked SQL Server Views Interview Questions and Answers.
+Please read our previous article where we discussed the most frequently asked SQL Server Triggers Interview Questions with Answers.
 As part of this article, we are going to discuss the following SQL Server Views Interview Questions with answers.

 - What is a View in SQL Server?